nasa/harmony-regression-tests/README.md

 should be added as a dependency of the `images` target.
 The docker image should have a name like `harmony/regression-tests-<base_name>`, where `base_name` is the name of the test suite.

-To build the test images on github, add the `base_name` to the list of images in the `.github/workflows/build-all-images.yml` file.
+To build the test images on github, add a new matrix target that includes the image base name and notbook name to the list of targets in the `.github/workflows/build-all-images.yml` file.

 Finally, add the image base name to the `images` array on line 6 of the `run_notebooks.sh` file.
 For instance, if the image is named `harmony/regression-tests-foo`, then we would add `foo` to the